- Online Services

 2:20 p.m. – 3:20 p.m.

-According to Manpower Group’s Talent Shortage Survey, we’re in the midst of a talent shortage, with many businesses noting that skilled trades are the toughest to fill.
+According to Manpower Group’s Talent Shortage Survey, we’re in the midst of a talent shortage that could worsen as the pool of available workers shrinks.
 Many companies are turning to training and development to upskill employees to fill talent gaps.
-Wal-Mart and other Fortune 500 companies, including McDonald’s, Starbucks, and CVS Health, as well as small- and mid-size businesses are starting to hop on the upskilling bandwagon, investing more up front in their entry-level workforce in the hopes of seeing greater returns on their human capital investments.
+Wal-Mart and other Fortune 500 companies, including McDonald’s, Starbucks, and CVS Health, as well as small- and mid-size businesses are among the companies that invest over $600 billion a year in the education, training and development of their workforce in the hopes of seeing greater returns on their human capital investments.
 Is it paying off?
 This powerful session will reveal:

 Networking, Refreshments & Exhibits Break